MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 ### Build and deploy multiple packages to multiple deployment groups

 If you want to deploy the 32-bit version of Office, you can create additional installation packages.
 (Two different architectures can't be included in the same package.)
-For more information, see [Define your source files](plan-microsoft-365-apps.md#step-4---define-your-source-files).
+For more information, see [Define your installation packages](plan-microsoft-365-apps.md#step-4---define-your-installation-packages).

 ### Use different update channels for Office